2.3.17

 Pencil 2003 version: Toilet Inspirations by Minaz Jantz

-'Toilet Inspirations' came about when I had drawn my toilet in 2003 while I lived in Vancouver.
+'Toilet Inspirations' originated when I drew my toilet in 2003, while I lived in Vancouver.
 The large bathroom was purple and filled with art.
 It was a room for contemplation while sitting on that fine, shapely throne...

 You may ask.
 Are the art inspirations going into the toilet or coming out???
 Are you a half-full or half-empty kind of person...could be both!